Ulrich-ax/Fantasia/README.md

 # Fantasia
-Play a fantasy race in a fantasy world.
+Play a fantasy race in a fantasy world with a cheat Hero only for human.
 Built around Ancient Empires II, and then expanded.

 ## Features